emersonrp/bindcontrol/README.md

 ## License

-BindControl is licensed under the [GPL version 3](LICENSE) or later.
+BindControl is licensed under the [GPL version 3](LICENSE) or later, except for the file [COHMenu.py](COHMenu.py), which is licensed as indicated inside that file.

 emerson@hayseed.net